Titans Tomorrow

-"Titans Tomorrow" is a storyline of a possible alternate future in the DC Comics Universe, from Teen Titans vol. 3 #17-19 (2005), by Geoff Johns and Mike McKone.
+"Titans Tomorrow" is a storyline of a possible alternate future in the DC Comics Universe, from Teen Titans vol. 3 #17–19 (2005), by Geoff Johns and Mike McKone.
 The story arc has been collected as part of the Teen Titans: The Future is Now trade paperback.
 The concept was revisited in the Teen Titans monthly title by writer Sean McKeever and artist Alé Garza in the "Titans of Tomorrow...
 Today!" storyline.

 Titans Tomorrow

-While on their first date, Superboy and Wonder Girl are confronted by a wormhole that sends Superboy into the 31st century of the Legion of Super-Heroes.
+While on their first date, Superboy (Conner Kent) and Wonder Girl are confronted by a wormhole that sends Superboy into the 31st century of the Legion of Super-Heroes.
 The trauma of time travel causes memory lapses for Superboy and he cannot recall the exact moment of his departure.
-He spends five months in the future, fighting the Fatal Five Hundred before Saturn Girl uses her powers to figure out when Superboy was from.
+He spends five months in the future, fighting the Fatal Five before Saturn Girl uses her powers to figure out when Superboy was from.
 Superboy re-emerges from the portal several seconds after he had left, wearing Superman's costume.
-He is followed by Persuader; he and Wonder Girl hold off the Persuader in time to recruit the rest of the Titans for a trip to the future.
+He is followed by Persuader and with the help of Wonder Girl, they hold off the Persuader in time to recruit the rest of the Titans for a trip to the future.
 The Legion and Titans both end up in the time stream: the Legion is lost in time, due to the events of Infinite Crisis, and the Titans travel ten years into their future.
 The Titans emerge at Titans Tower in San Francisco.
 The Tower's security system allows access to past and present Titans through DNA screening; they are allowed access.
 The statue of the founding Titans has been replaced by one depicting the current team.
-The "Hall of Mentors" includes statues of Ares, Lex Luthor and Superman standing back-to-back, and a shattered statue of Batman.
+The "Hall of Mentors" includes statues of Ares, Lex Luthor, and Superman standing back-to-back, and a shattered statue of Batman.

 The Teen Titans' arrival does not go unnoticed by the present Titans and a fight ensues.
 Only the future Bart Allen remembers the trip through the time-portal and ends the hostilities.
 The future Titans are led by their Batman, an adult Tim Drake.
 After a discussion, the Titans agree to let the Teen Titans stay the night.